leaningtech/labs/src/content/docs/cheerpj3/12-reference/31-cjGetProguardConfiguration.md

 ---
 title: cjGetProguardConfiguration
-subtitle: Download a ProGuard configuration file
+description: Download a ProGuard configuration file
 ---

 Triggers download of a configuration file which can be used to tree-shake JARs using [ProGuard].